Last weekend, Katie Hopkins starred a in two-part documentary called My Fat Story on TLC.

 Professor of Sociology, Brene Brown has studied vulnerability for many years.
 In her book Daring Greatly, she echoes Hopkins’s comments about armour.

-And in the documentary, once Hopkins felt vulnerable, she went around connecting with people and collecting their stories too.
-She seemed genuinely amazed at how easily people trusted her with their stories and was empathetic towards them.
+Hopkins demonstrated this in the documentary.
+Once Hopkins felt vulnerable, she went around connecting with people and collecting their stories too.
+She seemed genuinely amazed at how easily people trusted her with their stories, how open and vulnerable it was easy for them to be.
+Consequently, Hopkins was empathetic towards them.
+And in any story of change, this would be where the turning point would occur.

 Alas, this wasn’t one of those stories.